 - Reprograming a portion of the police budget towards critical community needs like affordable housing and workforce development.

 - Seeking authority from Harrisburg to tax the “unearned” income that goes mostly to the wealthy.
-Currently, the city’s income taxes that fund schools (2%) and the city (1%) tax only “earned income.”
-Taxing unearned income at the same 3% level would raise roughly $25 million in the city; taxing it at 6% would raise about $50 million.
+Currently, the City’s income taxes fund schools (2%) and the City (1%) tax only “earned income.”
+Taxing unearned income at the same 3% level would raise roughly $25 million in the City; taxing it at 6% would raise about $50 million.

 - Leading advocacy with other localities and state lawmakers for more federal relief for localities and states.